markus1978/cubefilter/README.md

 and serve cubes as simple and compact json structures on server side.
 On client side, cubefilter fakes crossfilter's API to feed the aggregated cube data to  dc.js.

+There is also a [python-backend](https://github.com/markus1978/cubefilter-python) that can be used to create cubes.

 ## Install

 ```sh